Two Egyptian army officers killed in shootout with militants

 CAIRO Two Egyptian army officers were killed on Wednesday in a shootout with members of a Sinai-based Islamist militant group, the Interior Ministry said.

-It said five militants were killed and four arrested when the military and police raided a bomb and weapons storage facility.
-The fighters belonged to Ansar Bayt al-Maqdis, one of Egypt's most active militant organisations, the ministry said.
+It said five militants were killed and four arrested when the military and police raided a bomb and weapons storage facility, and said the fighters belonged to Ansar Bayt al-Maqdis, one of the country's most active militant organisations.

-Security sources said gunfire erupted during a raid on a militant safehouse where the men were hiding in Qalubiya province, north of Cairo.
-They said an army colonel and brigadier general, both bomb disposal experts, were killed.
+Security sources said an exchange of gunfire erupted after an army colonel and brigadier general took part in a raid on a militant safehouse where the men were hiding in Qalubiya province, north of Cairo.
+They said the two officers were bomb disposal experts.

 Ansar Bayt al-Maqdis has claimed responsibility for several high-profile attacks, including the bombing of a tourist bus in the Sinai last month that killed two South Koreans and an Egyptian, and an assassination attempt on the interior minister last year.
 Ansar also said it was behind a missile attack on a military helicopter that killed five soldiers in January.